Hakim Ali Zardari: Personal life

-He married twice—Bilquis Sultana (died November 2002) and Zareen Ara (died 22 June 2022)—and had four children—Asif Ali Zardari, Fouzia Zardari, Azra Peechoho and Faryal Talpur.
-He also had an adopted son Owais Muzaffar.
+He married twice—Bilquis Sultana (died November 2002) and Zareen Ara (died 22 June 2022)—and had four children from Bilquis—Asif Ali Zardari, Fouzia Abbasi, Azra Peechoho and Faryal Talpur.
+He also had an adopted son Owais Muzaffar Tappi.

+He had no children from his second marriage with Zareen Ara Bukhari, who was the first Pakistani woman to earn a PhD in English literature from Cambridge University.
+She was also known in literary circles, being the daughter of Zulfiqar Ali Bukhari, a writer, music composer and the first director-general of Radio Pakistan, and the niece of Patras Bokhari, one of the best-known writers of the country.
+Zardari proposed to her while he was producing the movie Dhoop Aur Saye (1968).

 Death

 Hakim Ali Zardari was admitted to the Pakistan Institute of Medical Sciences (PIMS) in March following multiple organ failure.
 He died in the hospital on 24 May 2011 at age 80.